CaioEmPessoa/CaioEmPessoa/README.md

 ## 👋 Hi, I’m @CaioEmPessoa

-### I have worked/am working on projects with theese languages:
+### I have worked/am working on projects with these languages:
  - C
  - Appian (not on github, on work)
  - Java